meenamc/Speaker-Diarization-Graph-Transformers/README.md

 # Semi-Supervised Speaker Diarization with Graph Transformers and LLM-Based Segmentation

 This repository contains an implementation of a speaker diarization pipeline for naturalistic Apollo mission audio.
-The method combines word-level alignment, LLM-assisted speaker segmentation, multi-segmentation refinement, graph construction over speech segments, and a Graph Transformer network for speaker clustering.
+The method combines word-level alignment, LLM-based speaker segmentation, multi-segmentation refinement, graph construction over speech segments, and a Graph Transformer network for speaker clustering.

 ## Overview